gitbrent/SpRestLib/README.md

 Syntax: `sprLib.list(listName)` or `sprLib.list(listGUID)`

 ### BaseUrl
-By default, the library defaults to the local directory.
-There are occasions where operations would be pointed to other locations - reading from a subsite, etc. - and that can be done easily be passing a baseUrl parameter.
+By default, the base URL is set to where the host webpart is located (`_spPageContextInfo.webServerRelativeUrl`).
+However, there are occasions when reading from other locations - like a subsite - is desired.
+Use the `baseUrl` parameter to specify the desired location.

-Syntax: `sprLib.list({ listName:'name', baseUrl:'urlPath' })`
+Syntax: `sprLib.list({ listName:name, baseUrl:path })`

 Example:
 ```javascript